New to Church?Home / Church Life / New to Church?

 - prior to hymns and the prayers, the Rector instructs the whole congregation when to stand, when to sit, when to pray;

 - there will be a collection during the 'offertory hymn'.
 The collection plate is passed along each pew in turn, you add your offering to the plate and pass it to the next person.
 Unless announced otherwise, the collection is for the work and maintenance of the church;

-- during a Eucharist service you'll be invited up to the altar to take communion (which you're entitled to do if you are a confirmed member of any Christian faith).
+- during a Eucharist service you'll be invited up to the altar rail to take communion (which you're entitled to do if you are a committed and confirmed member of any Christian tradition).
 If you'd like a blessing instead, simply take your service sheet up to the altar with you to let the Rector know.
-If you'd prefer, you can just stay in your seat.

 Can I bring my young children to a service?

 Yes – no-one minds small children wandering about during the service, and we encourage them to join in.
 You can sit with them in a pew or in the children's corner at the back of the church.

 What facilities are there for children?